Top female building apprentice urges others to give it a go

 The annual competition recognised excellence among carpentry apprentices and raised awareness of career opportunities in the building and construction industry, and saw eight finalists build it out for the top title.

-Having clinched the top spot in the Waikato regional round earlier this year, Nielson earned the opportunity to advance to the national round in Auckland at Conztruct.
+Having clinched the top spot in the Waikato regional round earlier this year, Nielsen earned the opportunity to advance to the national round in Auckland at Conztruct.

 “To make it to the finals was a pretty big deal.
 I was honestly a bit surprised to win the competition [regional], I sort of just entered hoping for the best, then going to the nationals is sort of a cherry on top because to win the title in the first place already exceeded my expectations of myself.